-- Take care of yourself.
+Take care of yourself.
 Give yourself time and space to begin your grief journey.
 Get enough rest.
 Eat healthy food.
 Give yourself a break.

-- Resist the temptation to use alcohol or drugs.
+Resist the temptation to use alcohol or drugs.
 These can interfere with the grieving process or cover it up, or extend it – not take it away.

-- If you are religious, consider contacting your place of worship and utilize offered services.
+If you are religious, consider contacting your place of worship and utilize offered services.

-- Talk to others who have experienced the death of a loved one.
+Talk to others who have experienced the death of a loved one.
 People who have been through grief can empathize with and help support you, and vice versa.

-- Express your grief.
+Express your grief.
 The best way to work with your grief is to let it out.
 So how do you let out your emotions?
 Do you: Cry, scream, and yell?
 Do you: express your feelings through music, art, poetry, or journaling?
-Some express themselves with only one or a few trusted people, while others chose to make a display of expression.
+Some express themselves to only one or a few trusted people, while others chose to make a display of expression.
 Do what feels right for you.

 Breaking the Cycle!